felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 ![](ir_position_and_goals.svg){style="display:block; margin: auto;"}

-To accomplish these design goals, LLVM's IR:
+LLVM's IR attempts to achieve these design goals by:

-* Is a RISC-like language
+* Being RISC-like language,
-* Has a type system
+* Having a type system,
-* Is highly configurable
+* Being highly configurable.

 The next post in this series will expand on the goals above and dig into the core ideas and representation of LLVM's IR!